shuup/shuup-guide/source/products.rst

 linked to multiple package *children*.

 Stock for child products is automatically updated when the package is purchased.
-Pricing, discounts, etc, of the parent product can be managed like any other product.
+Pricing, discounts, etc., of the parent product can be managed like any other product.

 To convert a product to a package parent: